11 Rules for Public Speaking with Social Anxiety

 When people aren’t positively affected by an event, they tend to forget it.
 After dealing with work, family, paying bills.
 People just don’t have the time to think about your presentation.

 Presentations are remembered when they are exceptional.
-The truth is if you can get somebody to remember your presentation.
-You did a great job.
+The truth is if you can get somebody to remember your presentation Congratulations!
+You must’ve done a great job.

 Thanks for reading.
 Comment any other presentation tips you have.